 Information, including mapped noise contours from a suitable acoustic model, should be submitted based on the proposed generation of noise.
-The potential environmental harm of noise and vibration at all potentially sensitive receptors should be quantified in terms of objectives, standards and indicators to be achieved.
-Particular consideration should be given to emissions of low-frequency noise; that is, noise with components below 200Hz.
-The assessment should also include environmental impacts on terrestrial animals and birds, including migratory species.
+The potential environmental harm of noise and vibration at theoretical sensitive receptors should be quantified in terms of distance from noise source, objectives, standards and indicators to be achieved.
+Particular consideration should be given to emissions of low-frequency noise, which includes noise components below 200Hz.

 The assessment must include an assessment of noise on any nearby protected areas, which are defined as a sensitive receptor in the EPP (Noise).
 The assessment of impacts on protected areas should address not only the amenity of the areas as required by the EPP (Noise), but also the impacts on animals.

 Proposed measures to minimise or eliminate impacts should be provided, including details and illustrations of any screening, lining, enclosing or bunding.
 A discussion should be provided of timing schedules for construction and operations with respect to minimising environmental nuisance and harm from noise.

 Information should be supplied on blasting that might cause ground vibration or fly rock on, or adjacent to, the site with particular attention given to places of work, residence, recreation, worship and general amenity.
 The magnitude, duration and frequency of any vibration should be discussed.
 A discussion should be provided of measures to prevent or minimise environmental nuisance and harm.
-Reference should be made to the DERM guideline: Noise and Vibration from Blasting.
+Reference should be made to the Queensland Government guideline: Noise and Vibration from Blasting.